Improving threshold for fault-tolerant color code quantum computing by flagged weight optimization: Details of weight

 \section{Details of weight}

-We describe the derivation of the decoder weight defined by Eqs.~\eqref{weight_data_previous} and \eqref{weight_meas_previous}.
-For simplicity, we assume that only data errors occur independently, with each error not having identical probabilities.
-In this assumption, the probability of a certain error event $E$ occurring is given by
+We describe the derivation of the decoder weight defined by Eqs.~\eqref{weight_data_previous} and \eqref{weight_meas_previous} \cite{planar}.
+We consider the situation where data errors and measurement errors occur independently, with each error not having identical probabilities.
+In this situation, the probability of a certain error event $E$ occurring is given by

-where $e_i$ denotes the $i$-th data error.
+where $e_i$ denotes the $i$-th data error or measurement error.
 The task of decoding is to estimate the most likely error given the syndrome $S$; that is to estimate

 Because of the monotonicity of the logarithm function, $E(S)$ can also be represented as